-Expected Timing of the Merger (page 75).
+Expected Timing of the Merger (page 78).

-We expect to complete the merger before the end of the third quarter of 2012.
+We expect to complete the merger before the end of October 2012.
 However, the merger is subject to a number of conditions, some of which are beyond the control of Universal, LINC and the Moroun family, and we cannot predict the precise timing for completion of the merger with certainty.
-See "The Merger Agreement" beginning on page 76 of this Information Statement and "Risk Factors-The merger may not be completed, which could adversely affect Universal's financial condition, results of operation, and trading price of its common stock" beginning on page 20 of this Information Statement for further information.
+See "The Merger Agreement" beginning on page 79 of this Information Statement and "Risk Factors-The merger may not be completed, which could adversely affect Universal's financial condition, results of operation, and trading price of its common stock" beginning on page 20 of this Information Statement for further information.